6 Science-Backed Benefits of Pyramid Sets for BIG Results

 The fact is, the benefits of pyramid sets can’t be ignored any longer.
 Let’s go over them.

-#1 – Lift Heavier and Gain Muscle
+#1 – Lifting Heavier Weights to Gain More Muscle

 One study compared high-intensity resistance training with high volume bodybuilding training among a group of 30 participants.
 It found that both forms of training increased muscular performance gains.
 However, the high intensity routine had even greater effects on some of the exercises and larger overall effect sizes.
 (3)